 Widespread exposure can be the difference between spending months in a shelter and going home to a forever family.
 You can raise awareness in a variety of ways:

-- Share adoption profiles of specially-abled pets on social media
+Share profiles of special needs pets up for adoption on social media

 The more attention these animals get, the better, and whatever way you can shine a light on animals in need will make a difference.